 The most amazing thing, that I did not expect – is how transformative this experience is.

-There’s a beautiful saying that goes “if you want to lift yourself up, lift up someone else.” and through teaching workshops I’ve gotten such a sense of connection, fulfilment and confidence.
+There’s a beautiful saying that goes “if you want to lift yourself up, lift up someone else.” and through teaching workshops, I’ve gotten such a sense of connection, fulfillment and confidence.
 It’s such a privilege and something that we can all have!

 If you’ve at all considered it – I say go for it!!
 Here are my top 8 tips, things I’ve learned from experience:

 Start before You’re Ready